kejsardamberg/ParallelJUnit/README.md

       <version>1.0.2</version>
     </dependency>

-Or download it as a jar from the link above - or clone this repository and complie it yourself.
+Or download it as a jar from the link above - or clone this repository and compile it yourself.

 ## ParallelTest annotation
 The **@ParallelTest** is used instead of the **@Test** annotation of regular JUnit.
 When the **@ParallelTest** is used the test method is executed concurrently in multiple threads.
 The number of concurrent threads may be set by the **threadCount** argument.
 Default **threadCount** for ParallelTest is 2.